-How you manage and in what order you tackle your debts may make a big difference to what you pay in the long run.
+How you tackle your debts may make a big difference to what you pay in the long run.

 If you’ve looked into the different types of debt available in Australia, you may have come across the terms ‘good debt’ and ‘bad debt’.
-All debt costs money (and obviously needs to be repaid, but not all debt is equal.
+All debt costs money and needs to be repaid, but not all debt is equal.
 What separates good debt from bad debt is the ability for that debt to help you build wealth over time.

-For instance, debt could be viewed favourably when used to invest in an asset, such as property or shares, which may generate an income and grow in value so you can sell it for a profit at a later stage.
+Debt could be viewed favourably if you’re using it to invest in an asset, such as property or shares, which may generate an income over time, and/or grow in value so you can sell it for a profit at a later stage.

-To define bad debt, it helps to think of any money that you have borrowed to pay for day-to-day expenses, or things like an overseas holiday or expensive pair of shoes.
+To define bad debt, it helps to think of any money that you have borrowed to pay for day-to-day expenses like groceries, things like an overseas holiday or expensive pair of shoes.

-If you’re interested to know how the rest of the population fares, more than 90% of household debt is spent building wealth and buying a home to live in (in other words, on ‘good debt’), rather than purchasing consumable items3.
+More than 90% of household debt in Australia is spent building wealth and buying a home to live in (in other words, on ‘good debt’), rather than purchasing consumable items3.

 Debt management can be a useful skill to have when it comes to managing money, saving and planning for the future.
-Whether it's a credit card, personal loan, student tuition, car finance or home loan you’re paying off, there are many ways you can pay off your debts sooner.
+Whether it's a credit card, personal loan, student tuition, car finance or home loan you’re paying off, these tips and debt reduction strategies may help you pay off your debts sooner (become debt free).

-1. Work out the debts you have and what they total
+1. Track debt by working out the debts you have and what they total

-If you’re trying to figure out how to manage debts, a good starting point is to make a list of how much you owe and to which organisations, including the fees and interest you’re paying.
-It might sound unpleasant, but it’s important to get a realistic view of exactly how much you have to pay back and how different interest rates and provider fees can affect the amount you have to pay.
+If you’re trying to figure out how to manage debts, a good starting point is to make a list of how much you owe and to which providers, and how much you pay in fees and interest.
+While this could be unpleasant, it helps to get a realistic view of exactly how much you have to pay back, and how different interest rates and provider fees can affect the amount you have to pay.

 2. Compare what you earn, owe and spend

-Jot down into three categories - money coming in, how much cash is required for the essentials and how much dough (if any) you’ve got left over.
-This will help you identify where there may be room for movement and where you could extract a little bit extra here and there to add to your repayments.
+By doing this, you can identify where there may be room for movement and where you could save a little bit extra here and there to add to your repayments.

 Multiple debts can mean multiple fees and interest charges, which is why consolidating debts into a single loan with a lower interest rate could be an option that can help you save you money (depending on how much you owe).

-If you consolidate loans into one payment, it may also be easier to manage, as you’ll potentially only need to make one regular repayment rather than having to juggle several.
-But before you make any decisions there are a few things to consider, such as if your lender is licenced by ASIC, and if you’ll really be saving money once you factor in all the interest rates, fees and any additional charges aren’t going to see you paying more money.
+If you consolidate loans into one payment, it may also be easier to manage because you’ll potentially only need to make one repayment rather than having to juggle several.
+But before you make any decisions there are a few things to consider, such as if your lender is licenced by ASIC, and if you’ll really be saving money once you factor in all the interest rates, fees and any additional charges.

 4. Pay your debts on time

-Remember, late payments may also affect your credit report, which includes your personal details, the types of credit you’ve applied for and details about your repayment history, which may be kept for different lengths of time.
+It also helps to remember that late payments could affect your credit report, which includes your personal details, the types of credit you’ve applied for and details about your repayment history.

-As credit providers use this information to assess whether they want to lend to you, keep in mind if you’re regularly missing payments or your history isn’t good, you may have problems getting approval on a loan later on.
+Credit providers use this information to assess whether they want to lend to you, so if you’re regularly missing payments or your history isn’t good, you may have problems getting approval for a loan later on.

-5. Try to pay the full rather than minimum amount owing
+5. Try to pay the full amount outstanding rather than minimum amount owing

-While it might be tempting to only pay the minimum amount owing, but remember you’re still incurring interest on the balance that’s leftover, and this means you could end up owing more money.
+While it might be tempting to only pay the minimum amount owing, keep in mind that you can still incur interest on the balance that’s leftover, and this means you could end up owing more money.
 On the other hand, if you’re able to pay the full amount, typically you won’t be charged any interest at all.

 6. Look at whether you can afford to make extra repayments